Hardware Configuration provides access to system settings and other features.

 In the Project Explorer window, from [System Architecture] click [Target01].

-window, go to [Function] tab ➞ [Options] tab ➞ [Preference].
+In the Properties window, go to [Function] tab ➞ [Options] tab ➞ [Preference].

 Target Settings